Billing and Payments

 - Resources: Wyoming Attorney General

-If you choose to surcharge, you’re required to follow rules put in place by each credit card brand.
-We’ll discuss the most common rules below:
+If you choose to surcharge, you’re required to follow the rules put in place by each credit card brand.
+We’ll discuss the most common rules below.
+Note: This may not be a complete list of all credit card surcharging rules.

 Almost every major card brand requires you to notify them of your intention to surcharge.
-Most brands have a form you can fill out available on their website.
+Most brands have a form you can fill out that’s available on their website.
 Otherwise, you must provide a written letter to your account representative.
+CPACharge will initiate this process for you when setting up surcharging, where permitted.

-This rule essentially means that you cannot use surcharging as a means to profit.
-In general, brand rules limit surcharges to 3 percent in the U.S.
+This rule means that you cannot use surcharging as a means to profit.
+In general, brand rules limit surcharges to 3% in the U.S.

 You cannot simply lump your surcharges into each transaction total.
 Whenever a surcharge occurs, it must be listed separately on each invoice or payment confirmation page.